IBM/python-appid-auth/README.md

 ## Summary

 In this code pattern IBM Cloud App ID service was used to add authentication and authorization to a Python web application that uses the Flask framework.
+This code pattern has a simple authorization check: does the user have at least one role defined in App ID?
+You can update the logic to make it stricter.
+For example, check whether the user has a particular, application-scoped role.
+Refer to the IBM Cloud API Docs for [retrieving details of a specific role](https://cloud.ibm.com/apidocs/app-id/management#getrole).
+Also, read about the App ID [refresh token](https://cloud.ibm.com/docs/appid?topic=appid-tokens#refresh) to see whether you can update the authentication logic described in this code pattern to improve your user login experience.

 The code pattern also described deployment of the application to IBM Cloud Code Engine, a fully managed serverless platform for containerized applications.
+This code pattern uses IBM Cloud CLI to interact with the Code Engine service, but you can also use the [Code Engine UI](https://cloud.ibm.com/codeengine/overview).
+Open the UI and explore the `python-appid-proj` to see the artifacts created by `ibmcloud ce registry create`, `ibmcloud ce build create`, `ibmcloud ce buildrun submit`, `ibmcloud ce application create`, and `ibmcloud ce secret create` CLI commands in this code pattern.

 The IBM Cloud Code Engine service enables you to quickly deploy your application to make it available to your end users, and the IBM Cloud App ID service protects your application from unauthorized access.

 ## License